 ►must have a satisfactory math assessment score, a grade of “B” or higher in Math Literacy (MTH 093D) or a grade of “C” or higher in Intermediate Algebra I (MTH 098D) ;

 ►must have satisfactory assessment scores in reading and writing and are prepared to take Composition I (ENG 121S) or successfully have completed Developmental Reading and Writing (ENG 092D) ;

 ►are encouraged to meet with a Health Sciences advisor to go over the admission requirements and application process; and

 ►must submit a Registered Nursing Program application (see below) for admission into Health Promotion of the Adult (NUR 135S) during one of the two application periods.
-Applications are accepted after September 1 until the application deadline of January 31 for the next fall term.
-Applications are accepted after March 1 until the application deadline of July 31 for the next spring term.
+Applications are accepted from December 15 until the application deadline of January 31 for the next fall term.
+Applications are accepted from June 15 until the application deadline of July 31 for the next spring term.